Long Island (proposed state): Supporters

 An extreme supporter is Cesidio Tallini.
 He created a micronation named Winnecomac, originally named Independent Long Island until February 2nd 2013, special code "WQ", which aims for the entire island of Long Island to become a nation separate from the United States.
 This idea was not popular among Long Islanders, but has gained attention from the media.
-Tallini was featured in the 2011 History Channel series How the States Got their Shapes, as well as in a 2007 article in The New York Times.
+Tallini was featured in a 2007 article in The New York Times.